M-tech-Creations/Atera-Server-Offline/README.md

 Code is a bit messy but I am using it in prodction and works well.

-Usesthe following libarys:
+Uses the following libarys:
-json
+json,
-requests
+requests,
-datetime
+datetime,
-time
+time,
 tqdm